Xiaoyu2425/mEQO/README.md

 In short, EQO finds an assemblage of species which as a whole is most strongly indicative to a trait variable, even if the individual species may be decoupled from the trait variable.
 This marks a fundamental distinction between EQO and previous clustering algorithms.
 Previous clustering algorithms usually search for a group of species that are intercorrelated with each other, while EQO finds species that are **"consistent but complement each other"**, so that they as a whole are strongly coupled with a trait variable.
 Full details about the mathematical framework, statistical interpretations and algorithmic design can be found in this [manuscript](https://www.biorxiv.org/content/10.1101/2022.08.02.502537v1).

 ## 2. Installation

-*mEQO* is available at GitHub with
+*mEQO* can be installed by

 ```R
 devtools::install_github("Xiaoyu2425/mEQO")
 ```

-Note: This R package provides two strategies to implement EQO: boolean least square (BLS) and genetic algorithm (GA).
+Note: These R packages will be automatically imported as dependencies of mEQO: GA, doParallel, data.table, reshape2.
+Should errors related to R version occur in importing dependencies, you may have to install some dependencies manually.

 If you want to implement EQO with the boolean least square (BLS) algorithm, a Gurobi optimizer and its R interface will be required as dependencies.
 A free license for academic use can be easily acquired on their [website](https://www.gurobi.com).
 An installation guide can be found [here](https://cran.r-project.org/web/packages/prioritizr/vignettes/gurobi_installation_guide.html).

+## 3. Input data format

+Input for EQO is simply the microbiome compositon and the functional/environmental variable.
+For the microbiome, rows are samples and columns are taxa.
+If you are looking for a functional group whose relative abundance is stable across samples, then no functional/environmental variable will be needed.
+If you your functional/environmental variable is categorical (e.g., different types of diseases), then you need to provide a binary matrix, whose rows are samples and columns are categories.
+Samples belong to a category are assigned one, otherwise zero.

-## 3. Example
+## 4. Example

 Here we demonstrate a simplified example of using mEQO.
 The figure below demonstrates a mock microbiome dataset, in which the relative abundance of single species (color strips) is uncorrelated with a functional trait (black dots).
 The goal of the algorithm is to identify a group of species whose total abundance is most strongly correlated with the functional trait.